 The director of orchestras at TCU says music is a way for people to work together and put aside political differences.

-by Beatriz Terrazas Photos by Beatriz Terrazas
+by Beatriz Terrazas Photography by Beatriz Terrazas

 From Latin America to Asia to Europe, Germán Gutiérrez has traveled the globe to teach or conduct orchestral music.
 But when he was invited to direct the Lebanon Summer String and Orchestra Workshop in 2014, friends and family worried about his safety.